pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/04_how_not_to_break_everything.md

   * A `feat/new-field` consumer build that fails at `can-i-deploy`.
 * In Pactflow:
   * A `master` pact with a successful verification result.
-  * A `feat/new-field` pact with no verification results.
+  * A `feat/new-field` pact with a failed verification result

 ## Conclusion